TurboCoder13/bulma-turbo-themes/docs/adr/0004-csp-unsafe-inline-for-theme-blocking-script.md

 - **Hashes** are fragile — any whitespace or comment change breaks the hash, causing CI failures and security alerts

-Since bulma-turbo-themes is a static Jekyll site deployed to GitHub Pages, we cannot dynamically generate nonces.
+Since turbo-themes is a static Jekyll site deployed to GitHub Pages, we cannot dynamically generate nonces.
 Hash-based approaches create maintenance burden and brittleness in CI/CD pipelines.